Cooper315315/music_copyright/README.md

 *   **Password Hashing (using `bcrypt` library):**

     Passwords are important credential information and must be protected, which is why bcrypt library is used to hash the password.
-This library also add salt to protect common attacks including rainbow table attacks and brute-force attacks.
+This library also add salt to protect common attacks such as brute-force attacks.

     According to (Provos and Mazieres, 1999), the bcrypt method offers adaptable, secure in design and flexible in terms of computationl cost.